Table of Contents

 Grafana is completely open source and backed by an active vibrant community.
 This presents some huge benefits to its users such as the flexibility to develop and publish their own plugins or use plugins developed by other people.
 These plugins are usually easy to install by pretty much downloading the source code and running it manually.

-It can be customized for the capabilities and features peculiar to that datasource, with some of these editors having an autocomplete feature.
+It can be customized for the capabilities and features peculiar to that data source, with some of these editors having an autocomplete feature.
 You could also display data from multiple data sources on a single dashboard.
-This can be achieved by a couple of ways.
+This can be achieved in a couple of ways.

-First, by separating out the datasources such that each panel in the dashboard displays data from a separate data source.
-Second, using a special “mixed” datasource, which allows you to combine data from multiple datasources onto a single panel.
+First, by separating out the data sources such that each panel in the dashboard displays data from a separate data source.
+Second, use a special “mixed” data source, which allows you to combine data from multiple data sources onto a single panel.

 For this reason, it's highly likely that you would be able to export your data to Grafana, no matter where it's stored.

-MetricFire provides a managed Grafana, offering users to directly use Grafana as a cloud hosted web app without the need to install or set up Grafana locally.
-This offering is completely maintained and upgraded by MetricFire and would take away the manual update and maintenance cycles that would be traditional for normal open source applications.
-This way leaving you to focus solely on monitoring your system.
+MetricFire provides a managed Grafana, offering users the ability to directly use Grafana as a cloud-hosted web app without the need to install or set up Grafana locally.
+This offering is completely maintained and upgraded by MetricFire and takes away the manual update and maintenance cycles required by normal open-source applications.
+This allows you to focus solely on monitoring your system.